Unite the Right rally: Pending charges

 Robert Rundo, the founder of RAM, was charged in federal court in California in a criminal complaint unsealed in October 2018.
 Other members of the group – Robert Boman, Tyler Laube, and Aaron Eason – were also arrested and charged in federal court in California with violations of the federal Anti-Riot Act, specifically conspiracy to commit rioting and use of interstate commerce with intent to riot.
 Rundo fled to Central America, where he was quickly arrested and extradited to the United States.

 U.S. District Judge Cormac J. Carney dismissed the charges against Rundo, Boman, and Eason in June 2019, ruling that the federal Anti-Riot Act is "unconstitutionally overbroad in violation of the First Amendment."
 Laube's case was also dismissed, following the 2019 withdrawal of a November 2018 guilty plea.
 In 2021 the U.S. Court of Appeals for the Ninth Circuit reversed the district court's dismissal, finding that the challenged provisions of the Anti-Riot Act were, in fact, constitutional.
+Federal prosecutors thus resumed the criminal case against Rundo, Boman, and Laube; a new indictment against them was unsealed in January 2023.
+In addition to the defendants' participation in Charlottesville, the indictment also references the group's street brawls in California.
+Rundo was arrested in Romania in March 2023 and extradited to the United States.